nikeshm/Ball-Chasers-VR/README.md

 ## Permissions

-All the assets and game scripts here were developed by me; everything is licensed under the MIT License.
+All the assets and game scripts here were developed by me.This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Author